Kingxukai/linux/Documentation/trace/events.rst

 5.5 PID filtering
 -----------------

-The set_event_pid file in the same directory as the top events directory exists, will filter all events from tracing any task that does not have the PID listed in the set_event_pid file.
+The set_event_pid file in the woke same directory as the woke top events directory exists, will filter all events from tracing any task that does not have the PID listed in the woke set_event_pid file.
 ::

 	# cd /sys/kernel/tracing
 	# echo $$ > set_event_pid
 	# echo 1 > events/enable

-Will only trace events for the current task.
+Will only trace events for the woke current task.

-To add more PIDs without losing the PIDs already included, use '>>'.
+To add more PIDs without losing the woke PIDs already included, use '>>'.
 ::

 	# echo 123 244 1 >> set_event_pid